jasonjeffrey/Eshana/content/docs/campaign/A New World/session1.md

+---
+title: Session 1
+---
 # Session 1

-[[Ek'ho the Moon Thief]] in his search to find more on how he can fulfil his ambition to return to the sky and find more about the gods.
-Found himself entering the small north western village of [[Skalvik]].
+[Ek'ho the Moon Thief]({{< ref "/docs/players/ekho" >}}) in his search to find more on how he can fulfil his ambition to return to the sky and find more about the gods.
+Found himself entering the small north western village of [Skalvik]({{< ref "/docs/locations/Dorangar/skalvik" >}}).

 it is mid morning on the first day of the third week of the time of Æostara (3rd Week of Spring).
 Upon entering the village he witnesses a small funeral party heading up from the dockside. they stop to lay alpine flowers at the foot of what appears to be an ice sculpture of a male dwarf. a few are sobbing but the party continue and enter the large 2 story longhouse at the head of main street within the village.

 Ek'ho follows the party into longhouse which turns out to be the village's Mead House.
-Inside the Mead house, he sees two warriors at the bar drinking and chatting who he later discovers to be [[Bragat Kickback]] and [[Tristan the brave]].
-Off to his left, he sees the funeral party and on the stage [[Nymphadora Nightingale (Elenara Rosewood)]] playing the lute and singing about the story of the lost pearl.
+Inside the Mead house, he sees two warriors at the bar drinking and chatting who he later discovers to be [Bragat Kickback]({{< ref "/docs/players/bragat" >}}) and [Tristan the Brave]({{< ref "/docs/players/tristan" >}}).
+Off to his left, he sees the funeral party and on the stage [Nymphadora Nightingale]({{< ref "/docs/players/nymphadora" >}}) playing the lute and singing about the story of the lost pearl.
 Finally to the right, in a dark corner is a hooded figure sitting alone.

 Fascinated by the subject of the lost pearl watches Nymphadora intently.
 At the End of her set she heads to the bar.
 After a discussion at the bar between the four members on their shared interest in the gods and mythology.
 They enquire a little more about the wake happening off to one side of the bar.
-The bartender explains that the ice sculpture in the middle of the town is actually [[Skarn Ironmourn]] an explorer who had recently returned from the [[Draugfrost]].
+The bartender explains that the ice sculpture in the middle of the town is actually [Skarn Ironmourn]({{< ref "/docs/npcs/dorangar/skarnironmourn" >}}) an explorer who had recently returned from the [Draugfrost]({{< ref "/docs/locations/Dorangar/draugfrost" >}}).
 After his return he froze to death where he stands.
 The bartender also explains that the hooded dwarf is only known to him as [[The Recruiter]].
 He visits the village now and then and trys to recruit strong and able bodied creatures.

 Intrigued by both the wake and the hooded figure the group of 4 split to discuss with both.